sharellcodes/Twitter-Followers/README.md

 7. The output will be a bar chart to visualize the comparisons (see [common_twitter_followes.png](https://github.com/sharellcodes/Twitter-Followers/blob/main/common_twitter_followers.png)), as well as a written summary with the percentages of the overlaps (see [overlap_percentages.txt](https://github.com/sharellcodes/Twitter-Followers/blob/main/overlap_percentages.txt))

 ## Other Notes
-With the exception of adding and removing a few comments, this code hasn't been updated since it was written in 2020.
+* With the exception of adding and removing a few comments, this code hasn't been updated since it was written in 2020.
 I have not optimized the code since then, but I may do so in the future.
+* There are a lot of commented out sections within the code.
+I kept them there because they can be helpful should someone decide to use different parameters to get the data, or produce different visuals for the data.